-This is No Cover, a production of KOSU and Oklahoma State University and hosted by Matthew Viriyapah.
+This is Songwriters and Tour Riders, a music podcast from KOSU and Oklahoma State University and hosted by Matthew Viriyapah.

 A born and raised Oklahoman, Kitt Wakeley recorded his album remotely at the historic Abbey Road Studios in London, England.
 On it, he combines his love for rock drums and riffs, sweeping orchestral melodies and pulsing electronic beats.
 The album's title — Symphony of Sinners and Saints — is a reference to the combination of 'Sinners' in his rock band and the 'Saints' of the orchestra.

 Listen above to hear more about how he has navigated his career since his start in grunge cover bands and recording radio commercial music, earning his 'street cred' in the music industry and how he recently rediscovered his sister after forty years apart.